DevOps-and-Cloud-based-Software/assignment-3/README.md

 # Objectives
 In this practice, you will experiment with the manual services deployment and configuration using the CloudFormation template for automatic service deployment.

-The following resources are to be deployed and interconnected:
+The following resources will be deployed and interconnected:

 - Launch EC2 instances
 - Deploy a web server on EC2 instance